EasyPost/easy-ui/documentation/specs/DataGrid.md

    * @default primary
    */
   headerVariant?: "primary" | "secondary";

+  /** Constrains the height of the data grid to a set number of rows. */ maxRows?: number;

   /** Handler that is called when a user performs an action on the cell. */ onCellAction?: (key: Key) => void;